Air seal around recessed can light fixtures installed through ceilings to keep conditioned air from leaking into unconditioned space.

 - Seal around the can with caulk before installing trim or install a trim kit with a gasket.

 Recessed “can” ceiling fixtures, or downlights, are the most popular home lighting fixture in the United States.
 However, recessed can fixtures can be energy intensive in three ways—if they are not approved for insulation contact and are installed in an insulated ceiling, insulation has to be kept at least 3 inches from the fixture all the way around, leaving about 1 square foot of uninsulated ceiling space.
-Second, many homeowners and contractors install incandescent bulbs in the fixtures that use 4 times the electricity of fluorescents and add to air-conditioning loads.
+Second, many homeowners and contractors install incandescent bulbs or R-lamps in the fixtures; they use four times the electricity of fluorescents and six times the electricity of LEDs, as well as generating heat that adds to air-conditioning loads.
 Third, if the cans are not airtight, they allow conditioned air to escape from the living area into unconditioned spaces such as the attic.
 Leaky recessed cans are like a hole in the ceiling, only worse.
 A non-airtight recessed can with an incandescent bulb can draw 3 to 5 times as much air as a hole the same size, thanks to the “stack effect.”
 When the light inside the can is turned on, the heat it generates turns the can fixture into a chimney, pulling air from the house up into the attic (McCullough and Gordon 2002).

 If recessed lights are installed in insulated cathedral ceilings, there must be at least R-10 of insulation above the can in IECC climate zones 4 and higher to minimize condensation potential.
 Extra caution should be taken to ensure the recessed can is airtight in unventilated cathedral ceilings.
 Leaky light fixtures can allow moisture-laden indoor air to enter the roof assembly.
 If the moisture encounters cold roof sheathing, it can condense, leading to moisture accumulation and rot (Holladay 2011).